Looking to get Amazon for free rather than shelling out $139 for an Amazon Prime membership? We can help you out.

 Extra Saving Opportunities

-Amazon provides extra-saving opportunities throughout the year.
+Amazon provides extra-saving opportunities throughout the year with coupons, deals, and Today’s Deals.
 Here are just a sampling of them.

 Amazon Family is a free service that provides exclusive deals with discounts of 20% on childcare items like diapers and baby food for kids up to 12 years.
 You need to be mindful of your spending, especially for babies, as new parents often become spendthrifts.